dtran421/dtran421/README.md

 - Data Mining
 - Student Managed Investment Fund

-This summer, I'm going to be working at **Ernst & Young (EY)** as a **Technology Consulting Intern** under the [Financial Services Organization (FSO)](https://www.ey.com/en_us/financial-services).
-I'm super excited to embark on this journey and can't wait to see all the new things I'll learn!
+I'm excited to announce that next summer, I will be working full-time at **Amazon** as a **Software Development Engineer** in New York City.
+I'm super excited to kickstart my career as an Amazonian and can't wait to see all the new things I'll learn!

 ## Check out my latest project, Godspeed!